 |G. Perform plant health care activities.|

-As part of the program, apprentices complete job-related classroom/self-study instruction to complement their on-the-job training.
+To begin with as part of the program, apprentices complete job-related classroom/self-study instruction to complement their on-the-job training.
 This related instruction is approximately 440 hours of learning, and can be completed in one of two ways:

 - In-person at a higher-education institution with an approved program